thesrcielos/TicTacToe/README.md

 # React Tic Tac Toe

-This is a simple implementation of the classic **Tic Tac Toe** game built with **React**.
-It supports two players (X and O), tracks game history, determines the winner, and detects draws.
+This is the React frontend for the real-time two-player Tic Tac Toe game.
+It connects to a WebSocket backend and allows players to play interactively, view move history, and replay previous steps.

 ## Getting Started